 - a.
-Loosen clamp (4, FIGURE 3-7) and disconnect fuel supply line (11) from fuel injector pump (5). - b.
-Position engine speed control counterclockwise to stop position and hold in this position with a plastic tie wrap, refer to FIGURE 3-6.
+Loosen damp (4, FIGURE 3-7) and disconnect fuel supply line (11) from fuel injector pump (5). - b.
+Position engine speed control counterclockwise to stop position and hold in this position with a plastic tie-wrap.
+Refer to FIGURE 3-6.